Inside: A first book for girls who start puberty early (that doesn't talk about sex).

 What to do when your period starts.
 Not flushing pads down the toilet, washing your hands.
 It does talk about tampons because as I have said girls do want to know about them, even though they may not be ready to start using them.
 And it talks about a period kit as in what you need in it, and where you can buy menstrual products.
-You can learn more about which menstruation products to buy your daughter here.
+You can learn more in this article about which menstruation products to buy your daughter.

 The book then finishes on a positive note, congratulating them on knowing about the forthcoming changes and how they can start to get ready for their first period.
 It is a really nice simple book.
 I love the fact that it specifically targets young girls, in that it provides much simpler, easier to read and more visual content, that is perfect for this age group.
 Most puberty books contain a lot of information, information that can be overwhelming when you are younger.
 But also overwhelming for us parents, especially when sexual content (such as STIs and contraception) is included, as younger girls are usually not yet interested in this stage of life.